-Please note that the firm must also inform the Central Bank of any change to the Firm's Auditors, by submitting a Request Change via the Portal.
+Please note that the firm must also inform the Central Bank of any change to the Firm's Auditors, by sending an email to postauthorisations@centralbank.ie.

 3. Financial Information

 Introduction

 All firms should ensure all figures entered are based on documentary evidence available to Authorised Officers of the Central Bank in the event of an inspection.
 In addition, a number of firms may be selected each year to submit a copy of their audited accounts or management accounts where applicable in order to verify the accuracy of the financial information provided.